Skip to contents

 • monotonicity enforces logical consistency

-• restrictions incorporate business rules
+• restrictions incorporate practical constraints

 the tariff behaves in a predictable and explainable way.